chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 If you are doing bottles of any kind, we got a bottle warmer.

-As Veronica mentioned, you can't have too many burp cloths.
+You can't have too many burp cloths.

 If you find a sleep-sack thing that works with you and your baby, get another one because it will get barfed on and you will need to wash it.